jvckmorvn/jvckmorvn/README.md

 ## Hi, I'm Jack. 👋
 I'm a `full-stack developer` mainly working in Rails, with a pinch of Stimulus.
-I'm currently working on a handful of personal projects with friends as a means of learning more Python and React. 🥳
+I'm currently working on a handful of personal projects with friends, and teaching myself React. :leaf:
 Besides coding, I also enjoy:
 📚 reading
 🌶️ spicy foods